C Curl Vs CC Curl Vs D Curl Lashes

 Are you still unsure which lash style suits you?
 Please consult your lash technician in-depth because eyelash extensions aren’t one size fits all.
 You may need custom lashes to even out the lash line or create the illusion of almond eyes.

-Eyelash extensions provide countless possibilities to enhance your features in the most suitable light.
+Eyelash extensions offer numerous possibilities to enhance your features in the most flattering light.

 Takeaway

 So how can you tell the C Curl, CC Curl, and D Curl apart?
-They can be classified in the same lash family, but each extension displays a different effect.
+They can be classified within the same lash family, but each extension exhibits a distinct effect.

 The C Curl offers a perfect balance between natural and dramatic.
-Also, it fits a wide range of eye shapes and sizes and pairs well with other lash styles.
+Additionally, it accommodates a wide range of eye shapes and sizes, pairing well with other lash styles.

-The CC and D Curl are almost identical because they offer maximum volume, lift, and curl.
-However, they flatter larger and wider eyes the most.
-Also, the incorrect placement of these lashes can create an eye-swallowing effect.
+The CC and D curls are almost identical because they offer maximum volume, lift, and curl.

 Which curl pattern will you try next?